BryanKAdams/Sprint-Challenge-Advanced-React/ANSWERS.md

 - [ ] Why would you use class component over function components (removing hooks from the question)?
+If you don't know how to use hooks?
+If your need access to lifecycle methods, if your component needs access to this.
 - [ ] Name three lifecycle methods and their purposes.
+Mounting, creating component, Updating, modifying and growing component, Unmount: death or end of component
 - [ ] What is the purpose of a custom hook?
+Create reusable functions.
+Custom Hooks are a mechanism to reuse stateful logic (such as setting up a subscription and remembering the current value),
 - [ ] Why is it important to test our apps?
+Create Quality code, Design focus on needs, less debugging, more coding.